niiknow/vue-datatables-net/README.md

 > See example [App](https://niiknow.github.io/vue-datatables-net/)

-Example App demonstrate how to pass in overrides for our [jQuery DataTable](https://datatables.net/manual/options) default options - https://github.com/niiknow/vue-datatables-net/blob/master/example/app.vue
+Example App demonstrate how to pass overrides for our [jQuery DataTable](https://datatables.net/manual/options) default options - https://github.com/niiknow/vue-datatables-net/blob/master/example/app.vue

 **NOTE:**
 Our example use a free API endpoint from [typicode](https://jsonplaceholder.typicode.com), which is simply a JSON endpoint.
 As a result, we needed to define a `dataSrc` wrapper like so: